Mary Simon: Personal life

 Simon is the second-oldest of eight children.
 Her brother, Johnny May, is a locally renowned bush pilot.
 In her youth, Simon attended an Anglican church with her family.
-At age 40, she developed depression and burnout due to a mental illness, but gradually overcame them.
+At age 40, she developed depression and burnout, but gradually overcame them.

 Simon married her first husband, Robert Otis, on March 27, 1967, in Kuujjuaq.
 She later married George Simon, and in 1994 she married her current husband, journalist and author Whit Fraser, a former head of the Canadian Polar Commission.
 She has two sons and one daughter.
 Simon speaks English and Inuktitut, and she has committed to learn French during her tenure as governor general.